 - stream(): This method is used to return a sequential Stream with this collection as its source.

 - toArray(): This method is used to return an array containing all of the elements in this collection.

-What is the need of collection framework classes?
+What is the need for collection framework classes?

 In java projects, collection framework classes are used to store and transport objects of the same and different types without size limitation.